FARIS: Fluid-Active-RIS: Conclusion

 \section{Conclusion}

-In this paper, we proposed the FARIS concept, a novel fluid-active-RIS architecture that jointly exploits fluid port repositioning and per-port amplification to substantially enhance the performance of RIS-aided wireless network.
-We developed a correlated FARIS channel model based on Jakes’ spatial correlation and formulated an ergodic-rate maximization problem under a realistic reflection-power constraint, jointly optimizing active reflection coefficients and port selection.
-To tackle the resulting mixed-integer non-convex program, we introduced an AO framework that alternates between: i) a lifted active-reflection design solved via SAA and a quadratic-transform-based conic optimization in the lifted matrix variable, and ii) an $M_o$-constrained CEM-based port-selection scheme with a closed-form characterization guaranteeing a unique solution and monotonic improvement of the underlying likelihood.
-Simulation results showed that FARIS with proposed AO framework converges within a modest number of iterations and consistently outperforms a conventional FRIS/ARIS baseline across a wide range of transmit powers, total elements, and apertures, often achieving higher rates even with fewer active elements or smaller apertures.
-These findings demonstrate that combining fluid repositioning with active amplification provides a powerful additional DoF over FRIS/ARIS designs, positioning FARIS as a promising building block for 6G wireless environments.
+In this paper, we proposed the FARIS concept, a novel fluid-active-RIS architecture that jointly exploits fluid port repositioning and per-port amplification to substantially enhance the performance of RIS-aided wireless networks.
+To capture the practical hardware behavior, we developed a circuit-aware modeling framework and established a correlated FARIS signal model based on Jakes’ spatial correlation.
+Under a realistic reflection-power constraint, we formulated an ergodic-rate maximization problem that jointly optimizes the active amplification-reflection coefficients and the discrete selection of fluid-active ports.
+To solve the resulting mixed-integer non-convex problem, we developed an AO-based framework that efficiently alternates between active-reflection optimization and CEM-based port selection, achieving near-optimal performance with significantly reduced computational complexity.
+Numerical results demonstrate that the proposed FARIS architecture consistently outperforms conventional baselines, achieving higher ergodic rates even with fewer active elements than the benchmark schemes, thereby highlighting the efficiency of the proposed fluid-active design.
+These results highlight that the synergy between fluid reconfigurability and active amplification introduces a powerful additional spatial DoF, enabling more efficient channel shaping and positioning FARIS as a promising architectural paradigm for 6G.